-6.1 Governing Law and Enforcement Bodies
+6.1 Governing Law for the Import and Export of Pharmaceutical Devices and Relevant Enforcement Bodies

 The FD&C Act and general import and export administration laws govern the import/export of pharmaceuticals and medical devices.
 In general, imported medicines and medical devices must be subject to an approval or clearance, if applicable, in the USA.
-Only the original manufacturer of a drug may reimport a drug product back into the United States.
+Only the original manufacturer of a drug may reimport a drug product back into the United States, subject to limited programmes to demonstrate the importation of certain drugs can be accomplished in an attempt to reduce prices, which may nor may not proceed in the coming years.
 The importation of even an identical drug produced at a facility that is not inspected in the course of the US approval would be considered unlawful.
-Limited exceptions are permitted for individuals to engage in personal, physical importation of foreign products for their use based upon a prescription from a healthcare professional and a lack of alternatives in the USA.
+Limited exceptions are permitted for individuals to engage in personal, physical importation of foreign products for their own use based upon a prescription from a healthcare professional and a lack of alternatives in the USA.